oz/lesa/README.md

 # Lesa

-Lesa is an experimental node.js project to build yet another feed reader for the terminal.
-At the moment, this is mainly a Feedly client because this is what I use daily, but the program should be able to synchronize with more sources, or even no sources at all mind you.
+Lesa is an experimental node.js project to build yet another feed reader, for the terminal.
+At the moment, this is mainly a Feedly client because this is what I use daily, but a decent program should be able to synchronize with more sources (or even no sources at all mind you).

-It is build on top of node.js, because [blessed][blessed] is less painful than curses or the other [termbox][termbox] things, and Javascript is actually OK without a browser.
+It is built on node.js, because [blessed][blessed] is less painful than curses or the other [termbox][termbox] things, and I felt like writing some JS during lunch breaks.

 Lesa is icelandish for *read*.

-Install with `npm i lesa`.

 [blessed]: https://github.com/chjj/blessed
 [termbox]: https://github.com/nsf/termbox